Nisha318/config-auto-revoke-sg/README.md

 [![Security](https://img.shields.io/badge/Security-RMF-blue)](https://csrc.nist.gov/projects/risk-management)
 [![Automation](https://img.shields.io/badge/Automation-Lambda-green)](https://aws.amazon.com/lambda/)

-> **Automated enforcement of NIST RMF controls AC-4, CA-7, and SC-7 through continuous monitoring and remediation of publicly exposed SSH and RDP ports on AWS EC2 instances.**
+> **Automated enforcement of NIST RMF controls AC-4, CA-7, and SC-7 through continuous monitoring, automated remediation, and compliance validation of AWS Security Group configurations that expose SSH (22) or RDP (3389) to 0.0.0.0/0.**

 ---

 ## Overview

 This project implements an automated security control system that continuously monitors and remediates critical network vulnerabilities in AWS environments.
 Specifically, it prevents unauthorized exposure of Remote Desktop Protocol (RDP) port 3389 and Secure Shell (SSH) port 22 to the public internet (0.0.0.0/0).

+The system continuously monitors Security Groups for configuration drift related to administrative ports (22 and 3389) open to the public internet.
+When a violation is detected, AWS Config triggers an automated remediation workflow that restores the resource to a compliant state within minutes.

 ### The Problem